Molcarrus/Black-Hat-Zig/Payload-Encryption/AES/std_aes/README.md

 # AES with Zig standard library

-Thanks for the Zig team, there's an AES implementation in std.crypto module.
-In this section, we'll use the built-in library to encrypt our payload.
+Thanks for the Zig team, there's an AES implementation in `std.crypto`.
+This example uses the built‑in library to encrypt a payload.

+Compile with `zig build` on Windows.